-This is a wonderful print journal that publishes fiction, nonfiction, and poetry.
+This is a wonderful print journal that publishes fiction, nonfiction and poetry.
 Known for publishing "important new writers early in their careers" (PEN), six contributors have gone on to win the Nobel Prize in Literature.
 They charge for electronic submissions, but postal submissions are free.
-Please read the guidelines carefully because there are different submission periods for mailed and online submissions.
+Please read the guidelines carefully.
+They have a break in the submission period for online submissions, but not for mailed submissions.